tachiyomi (立ち読み): (lit. standing reading) – the act of standing at a bookstore and reading through books or magazines before/without purchasing them.

 this project

-this is a free literary project i set up for the simple reason that it felt like the right thing to do. all writing and editing is done by me; no AI or any other form of automation is, or will ever be used for any of it. for now it’s all digital, but i’d love to publish in print. if you’re interested, please let me know so i know there’s demand!
+this is a free literary project i set up for the simple reason that it felt like the right thing to do. all writing and editing is done by me; no AI or any other form of automation is, or will ever be used for any of it.

-you’re free to do with the content as you please; I trust you to be respectful. sharing would be appreciated, but please share the website rather than a single file.
+aside from reselling and training ai models, you’re free to do with the content as you please; I trust you to be respectful. sharing would be appreciated, but please share the website rather than a single file.

-costs are attached to keeping this project going, so if you’d like to support it, please head over to the donate page. if you want to get in touch – or stay up to date and receive some extra content occasionally – you can do so via the connect page.
+costs are attached to keeping this project going, so if you’d like to support it, please head over to the donate page.

 you

 Reading is not a passive activity. everything you read was made for you and about you.
 It’s a two way street.
-I lay down the words, you engage.

-make notes, reflect.
+I lay down the words, you engage. make notes, reflect.
 What’s being said?
 How does that make you feel, and where does that feeling come from?
 What does that say about you and your life?
 That’s what matters.
 Pick yourself apart, and be honest about what you find.

 Stories and poems become more than a series of symbols interpreted as a narrative when you read them this way.
-They turn into pointers; a reflection of who you are right now and the person you could potentially grow into. all without any knowledge of who you are on the author’s part. it’s magic, if you think about it.
+They turn into pointers; a reflection of who you are right now and the person you could potentially grow into. all without any knowledge of who you are on the author’s part. it’s magical, if you think about it.

 Enjoy.